 Using and Documenting Electronic Sources

-Your research for ENC 1102, and for other college courses, will likely include looking for online sources.
+Your research for college courses will likely include looking for online sources.
 If you find potential sources online, you will probably find that they vary widely in quality, in currency, and in reliability.
 You should limit yourself to only those sources that show evidence of carrying authority.
 Does the site identify authors and provide their credentials?
 Does the site offer documentation so that readers can substantiate information?
 Does the site avoid seeming to offer political propaganda?
 Is it free of advertising, commercial or political?
 Is the site up-to-date?
 By asking such questions, you can avoid selecting sources that will undermine your own credibility.

-More specifically, your research assignment for ENC 1102 is most likely to involve online sources of these three types:
+More specifically, your research assignment is most likely to involve online sources of these three types:

 - Articles in online periodicals (journals and magazines actually published on the World Wide Web)